 The telescope will be able to detect celestial bodies with a diameter of as little as 40 meters three weeks be fore an impending impact with the Earth.
 “As far as I am concerned, our work is always particularly valuable when OHB employees’ expertise can make a meaningful contribution to humankind,” says Marco Fuchs, CEO of high-tech group OHB SE.

-The telescope is expected to be shipped from Milan to Sicily at the end of 2020.
-Final assembly on the mountain of Mufara, at an altitude of 1,865 meters, will be completed in the course of next year, meaning that Flyeye will be ready for operation at the end of 2021.
+The telescope is expected to be shipped from Milan to Sicily in 2023.
+Final assembly on the mountain of Mufara, at an altitude of 1,865 meters, will be completed in the course of next year, meaning that Flyeye is expected to be ready for operation at the end of 2023.
 ESA is providing the local infrastructure in conjunction with the Italian space agency ASI.
 According to ESA, several Flyeye telescopes will be installed around the world in the future.
 The data collected by Flyeye will be sent to the Minor Planet Center (MPC) operated by the International Astronomical Union in the United States together with data obtained by European and international astronomers.
 The MPC is the international contact point for asteroid sightings.
 ESA’s Near-Earth Object Coordination Center (NEOCC) in Italy will be planning and coordinating the deployment of the Flyeye.
 The data gained from the “Very Large Telescope” installed in Chile will also be utilized for this purpose.
 ESA’s calculations should then allow fore casts to be made for up to 100 years in advance.
 Even though there is unlikely to be any collision with the Earth in the next 100 years, hundreds of thousands of asteroids remain undetected and unaccounted for.